A bit about 'An ugly, lovely town…'

 Take in some shopping

-Just three miles down the road is Swansea City Centre.
+Just three miles down the road from the stadium is Swansea City Centre.
 You’ll find a host of bars and clubs along Wind Street and the Kingsway – the major chains occupy the prime locations, but there are smaller pubs and bars within easy walking distance.

 Swansea Indoor Market is a must-visit - it's got over 100 stalls selling a variety of products, including local food such as laverbread and fresh cockles, and bespoke jewellery.
 There are a wide variety of shops in the Quadrant Shopping Centre.

 Head towards the sail masts and the sea and you’ll find two striking pedestrian bridges linking the new SA1 waterfront development and the existing Maritime Quarter.
-Before you leave, grab a Mediterranean brunch or a drink in the Skybar at the Grape & Olive restaurant on the top floor of Swansea’s tallest building.
+Before you leave, grab a meal or drinks with a view at the Grape & Olive restaurant on the top floor of Swansea’s tallest building.
 Like those midfield generals of yesteryear you’ll be the master of all you survey…